Our COVID-19 measures remain in place. Feel safe at Sussex Premier Health hospitals. Read our Covid-19 Policy here

-There are two main types of knee replacement — partial knee replacement and full knee replacement.
+There are two main types of procedures:

 At Sussex Premier Health, you’ll meet your consultant surgeon in one of our private consultation rooms.
 All our rooms are accessible so there’s no need to worry if walking is difficult for you.